-This international certification is the global standard for Permaculture Consultants & Designers, featuring a 100-hour training program including the required 72-hours of training plus 28 hours of in-the-field applied learning to redesign the campus Community Garden with instructor Rosa Maicas.
-The course integrates regenerative agriculture practices including keyline design, holistic management, and offers hands-on training for home gardeners, landscapers, farmers, ranchers, architects, land owners, teachers, and sustainable businesses.
-Online ZOOM class option available for distance participants.
+This international certification is the global standard for Permaculture Consultants & Designers consists of the required 72-hours of training plus additional hands-on activities with instructors Evan Ryan, Jenny Pell and Rosa Maicas.
+The course integrates regenerative agriculture practices including keyline design, holistic management for home gardeners, landscapers, farmers, ranchers, architects, land owners, teachers, and sustainable businesses.

 We focus on Permaculture as a framework for understanding and integrating the vast diversity of technologies and trends in the movement of sustainability, and using Permaculture ethics and skills as a new cultural paradigm.